 The accuracy of assessment can be evaluated at the time a property sells by comparing its sale price with the assessed value in place at the time of sale.
 Jurisdictions vary in their legally required levels of assessment, meaning the fraction of a property's market value that is put on the assessment roll for purposes of computing the tax levy (IAAO 2013).
-For example, in Chicago, assessed value is defined to be 10% of market value, meaning that a home worth \$250,000 should have an assessed value of \$25,000.
+For example, in Chicago and New Orleans, assessed value is defined to be 10% of market value for residential property, meaning that a home worth \$250,000 should have an assessed value of \$25,000.
 In New York City the assessment level is 6%, and in Detroit it is 50%.
-In New Orleans, and many other jurisdictions, it is 100%.
+In many other jurisdictions, it is 100%.
 Importantly, the required assessment level is the same for every property of the same class (e.g., residential) within a jurisdiction.
 In principle, the ratio of the sale price to the assessed value, also known as the sales ratio, should equal the assessment level, at least in expectation.

-In Figure 1, the left column shows binned scatter plots of sales ratios against sale prices for homes that have sold since 2015 in each city.
+In Figure 1, the left column shows binned scatter plots of sales ratios against sale prices for homes that sold from 2015 to 2017 in each city.
 The right column shows binned scatter plots of the effective tax rate, defined as the property tax due in the year of sale divided by the sale price of the property.
 Data were obtained from Corelogic, a private data vendor (details below).
 The data are divided into deciles of sale price and each dot represents the average sale price and average sales ratio (left column) or average effective tax rate (right column) in the decile.
-In every case, lower priced properties are, on average, assessed at a higher rate, relative to their sale price, than are higher priced properties, and as a result lower-priced properties are subject to higher effective tax rates on average.
+By design, the lines should be flat, as each property is meant to be subject to the same assessment level and the same effective tax rate, in expectation.
+In every case, however, lower priced properties are, in fact, subject to higher assessment levels and higher effective tax rates, on average, than are higher priced homes.